 NAICS uses a 6-digit hierarchical coding system to classify economic activities into 20 industry sectors; 4 sectors are mainly goods-producing sectors, and 16 are entirely service-providing sectors.
 The 6-digit hierarchical structure of NAICS 2017 allowed for the identification of 1,057 industries.
 NAICS is revised on a 5-year cycle to reflect changes in the economy, resulting in new standards for 2007, 2012 and 2017.
 These changes were incorporated into SOII and CFOI industry data 2 years later, for 2009, 2014 and 2019 respectively.
 These changes resulted in a series break for SOII industry data from 2013 to 2014, and footnotes should be consulted to check for incompatibility in other cases.
 For additional information regarding differences between NAICS 2002, NAICS 2007, NAICS 2012, and NAICS 2017, visit the U.S. Census Bureau NAICS webpage.
 See the Presentation section for more information on the series.

 The following list identifies the individual goods-producing and service-providing industry sectors according to NAICS 2017 classifications.

 Service-providing NAICS industry sectors:

 In addition to these NAICS sectors, SOII and CFOI statistics are tabulated for several additional NAICS aggregations that are unique to BLS, including the following:

-The Bureau of Labor Statistics will attempt to provide further industry detail in NAICS by adding 19 industries in subsector 238, specialty trade contractors.
+BLS will attempt to provide further industry detail in NAICS by adding 19 industries in subsector 238, specialty trade contractors.
 These additional industries will provide data, where available, about residential and nonresidential contractors.
 Some of the new industries will include residential and nonresidential roofing contractors, and residential and nonresidential electrical contractors.2

 The 19 industries are: